JHauser48/University-of-Pittsburgh/README.md

 # University-of-Pittsburgh
-Includes school projects for various courses at the University
+Includes selected school projects for various courses at the University.